Psychedelics in Society and Culture

 Psychedelics and Neuroplasticity

-In a study led by UC Berkeley neuroscientist Andrea Gomez, BCSP researchers aim to understand the molecular and cellular basis for how psychedelics produce long-lasting changes in the brain.
+In a study led by UC Berkeley neuroscientist Andrea Gomez, BCSP researchers aimed to understand the molecular and cellular basis for how psychedelics produce long-lasting changes in the brain.
 Insight from these studies will be harnessed into state-of-the-art CRISPR genome editing technologies to target the neural plasticity programs engaged by psychedelics.
 The molecular technologies produced by this effort aim to develop therapeutic applications for mental health conditions associated with defective neural plasticity, such as neurodegeneration.

 Study on Psychedelics, Awe, and Enduring Personal and Social Change